Self-supervised ECG Representation Learning for Emotion Recognition: Self-supervised Solution

 where $M$ is total number of emotional classes.

 The emotion recognition network contains convolution layers similar to those used in learning ECG representation, followed by fully connected layers with $512$ hidden nodes.
 The weights of the shared layers of the signal transformation recognition network are frozen and transferred to the emotion recognition network.
 However, the fully connected layers of the emotion recognition network are not carried over from the transformation recognition network, and are instead trained using the labelled dataset (fully supervised) to perform emotion recognition.
 It should be noted that as we use different datasets in this study, the fully-connected layers are fine-tuned for each dataset.
-Specifically, $2$ dense layers with L2 regularization ($0.0001$) are utilized for SWELL and WESAD datasets, while $3$ dense layers with the same L2 regularization and $20\%$ dropout are used for AMIGOS and DREAMER datasets.
+Specifically, $2$ dense layers are utilized for SWELL and WESAD datasets, while $3$ dense layers with L2 regularization ($0.0001$) and dropout of $40\%$ and $20\%$ are used for AMIGOS and DREAMER datasets respectively.
+The final output is taken from a sigmoid (binary classification) or softmax (multi-class classification) layer.
 We intentionally kept the fully-connected layers simple (single-task as opposed to multi-task) and somewhat shallow, in order to be able to evaluate the ability of the self-supervised approach to learn robust generalized ECG representations.
-The overview of our proposed method is presented in Figure \ref{fig:architecture}, where successive to a self-supervised learning ECG representations, transfer learning is used for emotion recognition with the fully-supervised model.
+The overview of the self-supervised solution is presented in Figure \ref{fig:architecture}, where successive to a self-supervised learning ECG representations, transfer learning \cite{7404017} is used for emotion recognition with the fully-supervised model.